 Google Web Master Tools

-8.1 Adding website to search console:
+Adding a website to search console:

 In the search console home page, click on “start now”.
 Here we will get a “select property option” between Domain & URL Prefix.
 Here we will select one property based on our website properties.
-After that we will enter our URL and click on “continue”.
+After that, we will enter our URL and click on “Continue”.
 Here we will get a pop-up with instructions and code to verify ownership.

 In Domain verification, we will have three steps:

 1. In the first step, Sign-In to your Domain Name provider i.e (Godaddy.com, Googledomains.com, CrazyDomains.in, etc.,)

 2. Copy the text provided with the DNS configuration.

 3. Then click on “Verify”.
 Here we can also find the “verify later” option.
 We can also go for “verify later” if we are unable to verify at that particular time.